henrahmagix/henrahmagix.github.io/_posts/2020-11-21-pretty-and-random-animated-blog-post-images.md

 ### 2021-06-16

 Since implementing the hard-stopped gradients, I've realised that I much prefer "less" over "more".
 So I've switched to the soft version and removed the movement.
 Now, for a hover highlight, I've just increased brightness with a filter.
 Much simpler and still very nice and comfortable and lovely and random and pretty yayyy 🤗

+### 2026-07-15

+Going through a patch redesign, I've decided every post having an image is pointless.
+More focus on the content!
+So now they're gone :( but will always be here in this post 🥰